Multi-Level Strategic Classification: Incentivizing Improvement through Promotion and Relegation Dynamics: Model and Preliminaries

 \paragraph{{The agent}} Let $t\in\{0\}\cup\mathbb{N}$ denote the discrete \emph{time} (or \emph{stage}) index.
 Consider an agent who possesses an (unobservable) \emph{attribute} $x_t$ and an (observable) feature $z_t$, both in $\in\mathbb{R}_{\geq0}$\footnote{This is extendable to multi-dimensional settings (\Cref{sec:discussion}).} Only the latter is taken as input to the classifiers, while the former is the agent's private knowledge.
 The agent can exert an {\em effort} $\vec{a}_t:=[a_t^+,a_t^-]^\top\in\mathbb{R}^2_{\geq0}$ in order to secure a favorable classifier outcome, where $a_t^+$ (resp. $a_t^-$) denotes an \emph{improvement} (resp. \emph{gaming}) action, with a unit cost $c^+\geq0$ (resp. $c^-\geq0$).
 We adopt the common assumption that cheating is cheaper than improvement, i.e., $0<c^-<c^+<\infty$.

 Only the improvement action leads to an inherent change to the agent's attribute.
-That is, following the action $\vec{a}_t$ chosen at time $t$, the agent attribute becomes $x_{t_+}=x_t+a_t^+$.\footnote{By convention, $t_-$ and $t_+$ represent the time instances immediately \emph{before} and \emph{after} $\vec{a}_t$ is applied, respectively.
-However, we will only employ this in the case of $x_{t_{+}}$ and otherwise use the simpler notation $x_t:=x_{t_-}$ and $z_t:=z_{t_+}$ without ambiguity.} In contrast, the feature ${z}_t:={x}_t+{a}^+_t+{a}_t^-$ is driven equally by improvement and gaming actions, reflecting their indistinguishable effect on the immediate outcome.
+That is, following the action $\vec{a}_t$ chosen at time $t$, the agent attribute becomes $x_{t_+}=x_t+a_t^+$.\footnote{By convention, $t_+$ (resp.\ $t_-$) denotes the time immediately after (resp.\ before) $\vec{a}_t$.
+We write $x_{t_+}$ explicitly when needed, but abbreviate $x_t := x_{t_-}$} and $z_t:=z_{t_+}$ throughout; in particular, the post-action feature is $z_t$ (not $z_{t+1}$).

+In contrast, the feature ${z}_t:={x}_t+{a}^+_t+{a}_t^-$ is driven equally by improvement and gaming actions, reflecting their indistinguishable effect on the immediate outcome.

 After its action at time $t$, the agent's attribute $x_{t_{+}}$ then undergoes two further modifications before the next time step, following two critical assumptions.
 (1) We assume the agent's attribute depreciates over time, so that only a $\gamma\in(0,1)$ fraction of $x_{t_+}$ remains by $t+1$; $\gamma$ is referred to as the \emph{retention factor}.
 This models the fact that learned skills can degrade over time and more effort is required to keep them up to date.
 (2) We assume the agent receives a boost to its attribute in the amount $\delta (l_{t+1}-1)$; this models an opportunity gain the agent receives via more/better learning and other resources often correlated with higher levels (e.g., a student scoring high on a previous exam may attract the teacher's attention and be called upon to answer questions more frequently, leading to enhanced learning).
 The constant $\delta \geq 0$ will be referred to as the {\em leg-up factor}.
 Note that $l_{t+1}$ is the level the agent attains after its effort at time $t$ and is thus the level that determines the reward it collects during the $t$-th time step as detailed shortly below.
 The choice of $(l_{t+1}-1)$ is designed to rule out a boost at the lowest, entry level of $l=1$ while allowing a constant boost of $\delta$ with each increasing level.\footnote{This is equivalent to indexing the lowest level by $l=0$ rather than $l=1$ as we have done.} The overall transition of the agent's attribute is thus given by ${x}_{t+1}=\gamma x_{t_+} + \delta (l_{t+1}-1)$.